jihunhan12/jihunhan12.github.io/_pages/people_student.md

 layout: profiles
 permalink: /people/student/
 title: Students
-description: Graduate and undergraduate students
+description: Graduate and Undergraduate Students

 profiles:
   # if you want to include more than one profile, just replicate the following block